ISAITB/docs-tdl/source/constructs/index.rst

 .. index:: input (send)
 .. index:: hidden (send)
 .. index:: reply (send)
+.. index:: handler (send)
 .. _tdl-step-send:

 send
 ~~~~

 The ``send`` step allows the test bed to signal that content needs to be sent from one actor to another.
-This operation needs to be
+This
-part of a transaction created by ``btxn``, the identifier of which it references.
+operation may be defined as part of a transaction created by ``btxn``, in which case it references the transaction's identifier.
+Alternatively, it may work without a transaction by specifying directly the :ref:`messaging handler implementation<handlers-implementation>` to use.

 The structure of the ``send`` element is as follows:

 .. csv-table::
     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnid, yes, The ID of the transaction this ``send`` belongs to.
+    @txnid, no, The ID of the transaction this ``send`` belongs to.
+If not specified (for non-transactional messaging) the ``handler`` attribute is required.
     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @handler, no, The :ref:`messaging handler<handlers>` to use for this messaging step.
+If not specified (for transactional messaging) the ``txnid`` attribute is required.
     @desc, no, A description for this step to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
 See also :ref:`tdl-steps-common-hidesteps`.
     @reply, no, A boolean flag indicating that this communication should be presented as a reply.
     documentation, no, Rich text content that provides further information on the current step.
+    property, no, Zero or more elements to provide configuration regarding the setup of the messaging handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value.
     config, no, Zero or more elements containing configuration values pertinent to sending.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value.
     input, no, Zero or more elements for the input parameters.
 See :ref:`handlers-inputs-outputs` for details.